 Figuring out whether to approach verticals separately or as a collective whole isn’t easy.
 There are budgets and bandwidth to consider, industry practices and audiences to wrap your head around, and sales cycles to understand.
 Make the wrong move, and you can break your budget, burn out your staff, and cause your sales team to throw in their towels.
 Choose wisely, and you can engage existing audiences and grow new ones.
 How can you determine whether a vertical content approach is right for you?

-Working closely with your sales team is always important, but all-the-more so when you’re publishing content for multiple verticals — or trying to decide if you should take that path.
+Working closely with your sales team is always important, but even more so when you are publishing content for multiple verticals — or trying to decide if you should take that path.
 Talk to your sales team, using these questions as a guide:

 - What verticals or industries do you target?